I saw a brochure that discribed

 table next to us "How did you like the

-"What Sardeles?"
+"What sardeles pastes?"
 They replied.

 I hid the empty dish under the Parian Potato